glblcd/material/intro-to-web-apis/PITCHME.md

 ---
 ## Web APIs
-How do I usually request data on the web?
+How do I request data on the web?

 +++
 ## Web APIs